Managing Apps and Service Instances Using Apps Manager

 In the Bind App popup, select the app you want to bind to your service instance.

 (Optional) To attach parameters to the binding, click Show Advanced Options.
-Under Arbitrary Parameters, enter any additional service-specific configuration in the Name and Value fields.
+Under Arbitrary Parameters, enter any additional service-specific configuration.

 From the space page Services tab, click the service instance you want to unbind from an app.